 Want to learn a little more about the Lollipop?
 Keep reading!

 For some context, the Lollipop peaked in popularity around 2019, when smart baby monitors (especially WiFi baby monitors) were becoming increasingly popular alternatives to the traditional camera-and-parent-unit design.

 Lollipop sent us several samples of their product for review (thanks, Lollipop!), and we were happy to feature it near the top of our list of the best baby monitors for several years.

 And we weren't alone!
 Several other trusted baby product review sites, including not only Mommyhood101 but also Babylist and Babygearlab, recommended the Lollipop for its excellent features and versatile mounting options.

-Lollipop is still one of the best deals on a WiFi smart baby monitor, keeping their price under about $150 while their competitors are about twice the price.
+Lollipop is still one of the best deals on a WiFi smart baby monitor, keeping its price under about $150 while its competitors are about twice the price.

 When the Lollipop first arrived for testing, we thought the packaging and branding were great.

 It looks and feels like a high-quality product, and the colors and textures of the product itself are very well-designed.